Home Business & Other LaTeX Cookbook - Second Edition

 Slides are commonly small, so it’s good to print several slides on a single page:

-This prints four slides on an A4 page in landscape.
-You can get bigger prints, two slides on each page, in portrait mode, by specifying the following line of code:
+This prints four slides on one A4 page in landscape.
+You can get bigger prints, two slides on each page, in portrait mode by specifying the following line of code:

 \pgfpagesuselayout{2 on 1}[a4paper,border shrink=5mm]

-We used the pgfpages option, a utility package that comes with the pgf package.
+We used the pgfpages package, a utility package coming with the pgf package.

 See also

-For the best quality with included graphics, refer to Chapter 4, Working with Images.
-In Chapter 9, Creating Graphics, you can find recipes for quickly creating diagrams and charts, which are good tools for visualizing data in a presentation.
+For best quality with included graphics, refer to Chapter 5, Working with Images.
+In Chapter 6, Creating Graphics, you can find recipes for quickly creating diagrams and charts, which are excellent tools for visualizing data in a presentation.

-Tabular layouts are very common today for the Curriculum Vitae (CV).
-When applying for a job, inform yourself about the typical requirements of the content of a CV.
-You can then create a simple document with tables, consistently and clearly readable.
+Tabular layouts are prevalent today for a CV.
+When applying for a job, inform yourself about typical requirements for the content of a CV.
+You can then create a simple document with tables that are consistent and readable.

-If it needs to be made quickly or if you would like to base it upon a proven modern layout, you can use a template.
-In this recipe, we will use the moderncv class and its template to quickly produce a CV.
+You can use a template if it needs to be quick or you would like to base it upon a proven modern layout.
+We will use the moderncv class and its template in this recipe to quickly produce a CV.

 Getting ready

-If it's not already installed on your computer, download and install moderncv from CTAN (http://ctan.org/tex-archive/macros/latex/contrib/moderncv).
+If it’s not already installed on your computer, download and install the moderncv class from CTAN at https://ctan.org/pkg/moderncv.
+The easiest is to download it as a .zip file from https://mirrors.ctan.org/macros/latex/contrib/moderncv.zip.

 If your TeX installation provides a package manager, use it for the installation.

-There's a directory of examples, containing templates which you can use.
-Either locate it in the documentation branch of your TeX directory tree, or visit the preceding CTAN link for downloading.
+There’s a directory of examples containing templates that you can use.
+Either locate it in the documentation branch of your TeX directory tree or visit the preceding CTAN link: https://ctan.org/tex-archive/macros/latex/contrib/moderncv.

 How to do it...

-We will start using a sample file provided by the moderncv package.
-Perform these steps:
+We will start using a sample file provided by the moderncv bundle.
+Follow these steps:

-2. Open that document, that is, MyCV.tex, and look around to understand the template.
+2. Open that document, MyCV.tex, and look around to understand the template.
 Luckily, it is full of comments on how to use it.
 Compile it to ensure that this document works.

 3. Review and edit the class and package options in MyThesis.tex.